← Home

 Btw, trans rights are human rights. 🏳️⚧️ If you don't agree, then leave.
 Seriously.

-Depending on whether the job is computer science or public policy related, I have different resumes.
+Depending on whether the job is computer science or public policy related, I have different resumes, in English and German.
 You can check them out below!